mmikhasenko/LM-Notes-HadronPhysics/2025-Lecture-03.md

 :::
 Consider the contraction of indices:
 - The term $\gamma^\mu$ (a $4 \times 4$ matrix) contracts with a Lorentz index $\mu$.

--The spinor $U$ (a column vector in spinor space) contracts with the gamma matrix, resulting in a scalar in spinor indices but a vector in Lorentz indices.
+- The spinor $U$ (a column vector in spinor space) contracts with the gamma matrix, resulting in a scalar in spinor indices but a vector in Lorentz indices.

 This pattern continues: when a matrix is contracted with a vector (row or column), the result is another matrix or scalar, depending on the context.